Skip to content

 Li-Ion batteries

-Most of battery blocks are managed by a BMS, i.e. an electronic circuit which handles the voltage and current of the block.
-These have usually built-in protection systems.
+Most battery blocks are managed by a BMS (battery management system)—an electronic circuit that monitors voltage and current.
+These typically include built-in protection systems.

 The datasheets usually mention the following limitation:

-• Minimum and Maximum voltages: these are absolute limits which should never be exceeded.
-In the PVsyst simulation, the voltage model never reaches these values.
-However in practice, if you try to apply a high voltage, the current will increase up to a prohibitive value (voltage drop in the internal resistance).
-The only possibility to reach high voltages on the battery terminals is when the battery is fully charged.
-In this case there may be a risk of destruction of the battery, and explosion.
+• Minimum and Maximum voltages: These are absolute limits that should never be exceeded.
+In PVsyst simulation, the voltage model never reaches these values.
+In practice, however, applying excessive voltage increases current to prohibitive levels (due to internal resistance voltage drop).
+High battery terminal voltages can only occur when the battery is fully charged, creating a risk of battery destruction and explosion.

-• Maximum charging and discharging current: with Li-Ion batteries, the specified values are usually close to the capacity, i.e you can discharge it in one hour.
-In batteries used for solar systems, this is not recommended, as high rates have a big impact on the battery longevity.
+• Maximum charging and discharging current: For Li-ion batteries, specified values typically approach the capacity (i.e., discharge in one hour).
+For solar systems, this is not recommended, as high discharge rates significantly impact battery longevity.
 NB: It is not always clear on the datasheets whether the values are "nominal operating" or "maximum" values, and during which time.
 Some datasheets specify a value close to C2, which probably correspond better to "nominal" currents.
 In the PVsyst database, the "Maximum Current" parameter is the datasheet specification, whatever its interpretation.
 By the way this value is not used in the simulation, only for warnings at design time.

-• Temperature range: Most batteries are specified for a minimum temperature of 0°C, sometimes -10°C, during the charge.
-The discharge is often allowed by lower temperatures than the charge.
-In PVsyst, we don't store the maximum operating temperature as a battery parameter.
-This is not taken into account.
+• Temperature range: Most batteries specify a minimum charging temperature of 0°C, sometimes -10°C. Discharging is often allowed at lower temperatures than charging.
+In PVsyst, we do not store maximum operating temperature as a battery parameter, so it is not considered in simulations.